-With a remaining gender gap of 28%, on average, North America is one of the regions that has made the most progress towards gender parity overall.
-However, while both countries in the region have closed more than 70% of their overall gender gap, their paths have diverged markedly since 2015, when the two countries were practically tied in their performance on closing the gender gap.
+With an average remaining gender gap of 27.5%, North America is one of the regions making the most progress towards gender parity overall.
+However, while both countries in the region have closed more than 70% of their overall gender gap, their paths have diverged markedly since 2015, when their scores and ranks were practically tied.

-Canada (16) climbs 19 ranks this year, taking the top spot in the region and breaking into the global top 20 on the overall Index as well as on the Political Empowerment subindex.
-It records improvements on gender parity in ministerial positions, in particular, but also progress on the wage equality for similar work indicator.
-Its gender gap in Educational Attainment remains fully closed since 2013, although its Health and Survival gender gap remains open.
-It has closed nearly 77% of its overall gender gap, an increase of 3% since 2015.
+Canada (16) maintains the same Index rank this year, defending its top spot in the region as well as its position in the global top 20 on the overall Index, with modest improvements across a range of gender parity indicators.
+The country’s gender gap on the Educational Attainment subindex remains fully closed since 2013, although its Health and Survival gender gap remains open.
+Currently, Canada has closed just over 77% of its overall gender gap, an increase of 3% since 2015.